katcipis/spyglass/README.md

 Since I'm very used to packaging things with Docker and never packaged anything using python setup.py/egg/etc I ended up packaging only with docker (again, timeout).

+### Cool Queries

+In a production project I would add some more tools to query the database, making it easier to check the data being saved on the database manually.
+But I run out of time when I finished the database integration, the further I was able to go is provide a tool to setup the database schema (at least).